linode/docs/docs/guides/development/python/how-to-import-python3-modules/index.md

 Python modules are used to organize and structure larger programs.
 Some modules are built-in and are part of the Python library.
 Other third-party modules must be installed first.
 Python's `pip` utility is used to install most modules.
 If a module is not available via `pip`, it can be installed locally.

 To make use of the functions in a module, Python must import the module first.
 The `import` command is used to import an entire module.
 Specific functions can be imported from a module using the `from <module> import <function>` command.
-When a module or function is imported, it becomes part of the local symbol table, and can be used like a local object.
+When a module or function is imported, it becomes part of the local symbol table and can be used as a local object.
 Modules or functions can be given an alias using the `from ... import ... as` directive.
 The alias can then be used to refer to the imported object.
-For more information on Python modules, consult the [*Python documentation on modules*](https://docs.python.org/3/tutorial/modules.html).
+For more information on Python modules, consult the [Python documentation on modules](https://docs.python.org/3/tutorial/modules.html).